 2) Numbers: How will you measure your results?

-Now you know your goal.
-That’s cool.
-But a goal is nothing without exact numbers.
+Now it is time to look at the numbers.
+A goal means nothing without exact numbers.
 Pay attention to the details.

-Where are you now (in numbers)?
-What would you like to achieve with your loyalty program (in numbers)?
+Where are you now in terms of numbers?
+What would you like to achieve with your loyalty program?
 What is your timeline?

-Creating a number-based plan for the next three months will show you the return on investment (ROI) of your loyalty program’s integration, and in the long-term, this will fuel and focus improvement.
+Creating a number-based plan for the next three months will show you the return on investment (ROI) of your loyalty program’s initial setup, and in the long-term, this will fuel and focus improvement.

-3) Focus: Whom do you want to target with your loyalty program?
+3) Focus: Who is the target of your loyalty program?

-Because customers are not equal; they want different things from you.
-A returning customer may appreciate it if you acknowledge them as an opinion leader, while a new customer might be more interested in discounts.
+Because not all customers are equal.
+They want different things from you.
+A returning customer may appreciate it if you value their opinion, while a new customer might be more interested in discounts.

-First, choose only one customer segment and then think about how you can make them help you reach your goal.
+First, choose only one customer segment and then think about how you can use them to help you reach your goal.

-Choosing only one segment also means that you won’t be able to make all of your customers happy.
-Once you have a polished strategy for a segment, you can go for other customer segments.
+Choosing only one segment also means that you may not make all of your customers happy.
+Once you have a polished strategy for one segment, you can target other customer segments.

 4) Money: How much will you spend on your program?

-And I haven’t mentioned advertising yet!
+And advertising isn’t even a part of the picture yet!
 If you have a loyalty program, then you should talk about it on every channel where your business is presented.

 5) Technology: How will you technically implement your loyalty program?